BANK FRAUD : Sad Tales From GTB, ECO Bank, Others

 However, when the team got to his Lagos Island office, he claimed he is not willing to meet more than one person who had earlier called to schedule the appointment with him.
 All efforts to convince him that two others are members of the team on the assignment, proved abortive as he maintained that he was not willing to grant media interviews, claiming he is not the spokesman of the bank.

-Idoko who wears an apparently arrogant look, frowned at some of the questions posed to him, claiming that the journalists “seem to be interesting in publishing the report rather than cooperating with the bank.”
+Idoko who wears an apparently arrogant look, frowned at some of the questions posed to him, claiming that the journalists “seem to be interested in publishing the report rather than cooperating with the bank.”

-However, a top official of Ecobank who would not like his name to be mentioned stated that “technology is evolving and as the banks device new technology so as the criminals create new ways to beat it”.
+However, a top official of Ecobank who would not like his name to be mentioned stated that “technology is evolving and as the banks device new technology so also the criminals create new ways to beat it”.
 The Ecobank official told NGIJ team that “I’m surprise to hear that two people can be receiving alerts from a single account.”

 Credit: NEWS EXTRA ONLINE